TGFUKAUSIK/TGFUKAUSIK/README.md

 - 👋 Hi, I’m @TGFUKAUSIK
 - 👀 I’m interested in Creating Discord Bots
 - 🌱 I’m currently learning NodeJs
-- 📫 How to reach me Discord : TGFU KAUSIK#9999
+- 📫 Reach me on Discord : TGFU KAUSIK#0007

 <!---
 TGFUKAUSIK/TGFUKAUSIK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.